Mediterranean Science Commission: Post World War II

 The work of the commission was suspended during World War II, but despite pressure to transfer responsibility to the United Nations, meetings resumed in 1951 in Paris where the seat of the commission had been transferred in 1924.
 In 1956, at the 15th CIESM Congress in Istanbul, Monaco was elected to the presidency in the person of Rainier III, Prince of Monaco, while Prof. Jean Furnestin continued until 1966 his substantial refoundation work as Secretary General.
 He would be succeeded as Secretary in 1966 by Commandant Jacques Yves Cousteau and by Prof. François Doumenge, who served in that function from 1988 until 2007.
-At that time the CIESM Council decided to merge the position of Secretary General with that of Director General, a function now held by Prof. Frederic Briand.
+At that time the CIESM Council decided to merge the position of Secretary General with that of Director General, a function held by Prof. Frederic Briand until September 2023, date when his elected successor Dr Laura Giuliano assumed the position.

 With a change in statutes to allow members of non-coastal countries engaged in marine research, Germany became a member in 1969, followed by Switzerland in 1970 and Portugal in 2004.

 Under the statutes of the commission as of 30 November 1970, the headquarters was in Monaco and the official language remained French.
 The president was elected for four years at the plenary Congress and Assembly, and was eligible for be reelection.
 The plenary Congress was held every two years, and decided on subjects to be studied.

 Examples of work

 The Mediterranean Science Commission is the only organization that specializes in multi-lateral marine research in the Mediterranean Sea.
 Through its network of scientists, it can quickly detect changes and alert governments and others who must take action, and provide neutral and authoritative advice on issues related to marine ecosystems by ways of Monographs, reports, Congresses.

 In 1993 CIESM responded to a request from the European Parliament and issued a detailed assessment of Marine Pollution in the Mediterranean.

 In 1998 CIESM began running research workshops which continue to produce widely read monographs on emerging issues.
 Subjects have covered a diversity of sectors ranging from marine volcanoes and canyons, marine connectivity, the Messinian Salinity Crisis, Marine Peace Parks, impacts of climatic change on the ocean, species extinctions, marine biotechnologies, deep waters, acidification, emergent pollutants, food webs from marine viruses to whales, invasive species, social studies of fisheries, etc. At that time the Commission started to deliver morphometric maps of the Mediterranean seabed, based on modern imagery provided by multibeam swath.
 Between 2013 and 2020 the CIESM JellyWatch program engaged an extensive survey of jellyfish outbreaks, monitored on a weekly basis in coastal waters from Morocco to the Black Sea.

 The Commission assumes a leading role in documenting in CIESM Atlases on Exotic Fishes, Crustaceans, Molluscs, Seaweeds the continuous arrival of tropical invaders in the Mediterranean Sea, mostly from Indo-Pacific origin, and tracks the status and routes of endangered species such as sharks, rays and seabirds.

-The latest CIESM Congresses were held in Venice (2010), Marseille (2013), Kiel (2016) and Cascais (2019).
+The latest CIESM Congresses were held in Venice (2010), Marseille (2013), Kiel (2016), Cascais (2019), and Palermo (2024).